-Based on the proposed P2 cell other authors started to develop new topologies by modifying this basic cell, by adding new features like ZVS [62]-[64] or increased degree of control for the output waveform with different control techniques [65]-[67].
+Based on the generalized multi-level topology other authors started to develop new topologies by modifying the basic cell arrangement, adding new features like ZVS [56]-[58], or increasing the degree of control for the output waveform with different control techniques [59]-[61].

-The benefits in low-voltage applications of multi-level topologies are the reduced switching losses if the number of stages is properly selected [68].
-Authors addressed how to select the correct number of stages [68], [69].
+The benefits in low-voltage applications of multi-level topologies are the reduced switching losses if the number of stages is properly selected [62].
+The authors addressed how to select the correct number of stages [62], [63].

-As can be seen from the multi-level topologies, the main drawback is that by increasing the number of levels there is also an increase in components number.
-Taking for example the P2 cell, for a desired number of levels (L) would need a transistor (Q) count Q = (L)(L-1).
+As can be seen from the multi-level topologies, the main drawback is that by increasing the number of levels there is also an increase in components number, for a desired number of levels (L) would need a transistor (Q) count Q = (L)(L-1).
 Therefore, each level increase supposes a cost increase and an efficiency decrease as more energy will be dissipated through the many transistors if they are not properly selected.
 These drawbacks have been already addressed and now authors focus their attention on Modular Multilevel Converters.